-Change the current protocol on your Surfshark app.
+- Go to the Settings page on your Surfshark app.

 Even if you have used the Fastest server button previously, you should try several other locations as well.
 Try the ones that are close to your physical location.

-If you're not sure how to check if the speed has increased - visit speedtest.net or any other speed-testing website.
+If you're not sure how to check if the speed has increased, visit a speed-testing website.
 Do a quick test and see the results.

 A manual VPN connection will provide you with a basic VPN connection, bypassing all the features that might potentially slow down your connection.
-Here is a quick tutorial for a manual connection using the Surfshark app.
+See how to connect manually using Surfshark Windows app.